HOW LONG DOES SMOKE STAY IN YOUR LUNGS?

 These symptoms can really impact your quality of life while you try to quit tobacco products.
 This is why nicotine replacement therapy products such as nicotine gum and nicotine patches were invented; to deliver nicotine to the body to reduce the smoker's desire to have a cigarette in a less harmful way than smoking.
 This is also why the E-Cigarette was invented!

-Vaping as a form of smoking cessation
+Vaping as a quit smoking method

 Vaping devices deliver nicotine into the body, much like nicotine replacement therapy, but E-Cigarettes are used in a similar fashion to smoking, replacing not only the nicotine content from smoking but the physical habit as well!
-This may be one of the reasons evidence indicates that E-Cigarettes could be up to twice as effective as other forms of nicotine replacement products.
+This may be one of the reasons evidence indicates that E-Cigarettes could be up to twice as effective as other forms of nicotine replacement products (3).

 What's great about E-Cigarettes is that the exhaled vapour is 99.9% water vapour with trace amounts of nicotine at best.
 The particles also evaporate in seconds, which means there is no risk of secondhand smoke from vaping like there is from smoking!